yoshuawuyts/knowledge/arch/patterns.md

 not something you want to happen.

 ## core patterns
+- [PAIR](#pair) connect two sockets exclusively.
+For connecting two threads in process, not to be confused with "normal" pairs of sockets.
 - [REQRES](#request-reply) - Connect a set of clients to a set of services.
   Remote procedure call and task distribution pattern.
 - [PUBSUB](#publish-subscribe) - Connect a set of publishers to a set of subscribers.
 Data distribution pattern.
-- [PUSHPULL](#pipeline) - connect nodes in a fan-out/fan-in pattern that can
+- [PIPELINE](#pipeline) (alias: `PUSHPULL`) - connect nodes in a fan-out/fan-in
-  have multiple steps and loops.
+  pattern that can have multiple steps and loops.
 Parallel task distribution and collection pattern.

 ## request-reply
 One client talks to one server, synchronously.